Statistical Arbitrage in Rank Space: Formulation

 \subsubsection{Rank space}

+We begin by introducing the key variables that characterize the market dynamics in rank space: the daily return on rank $k$ at day $t$ in the continuous-time limit, defined as

-We initiate our formulation for market decomposition in rank space by introducing key notations.
-Let $c_{i,t}$ denote the capitalization of stock $i$ at day $t$, and $c_{(k),t}$ represent the capitalization of stock which occupies $k$-th rank in descending order at day $t$.
-Additionally, $\mathcal{R}_{i,t}$ represents the rank in capitalization for stock $i$ at day $t$, and $\mathcal{I}_{(k), t}$ represents the stock index (name) that occupies the rank $k$ at day $t$.
-We define the daily return on rank $k$ at day $t$ in the continuous-time limit as $\Tilde{r}_{(k),t}$, that
+where $c_{i,t}$ is the capitalization of stock $i$ at day $t$, $c_{(k),t}$ is the capitalization of the stock occupying the $k$-th rank in descending order at day $t$. $\mathcal{I}_{(k), t}$ represents the company occupying the rank $k$ at day $t$, and conversely, $\mathcal{R}_{i,t}$ gives the capitalization rank of stock $i$.
+Our definition of return in rank space is motivated by the log capitalization process in the hybrid-Atlas model in Appendix \ref{sec: hybrid-atlas model}\cite{banner2005atlas, ichiba2011hybrid}.

-Notably, $\Tilde{r}_t$ does not necessarily correspond to direct financial quantity because stock names occupying rank $k$ may be different between day $t$ and $t-1$ (i.e. $\mathcal{I}_{(k),t}\neq\mathcal{I}_{(k), t-1}$).
-The realization of $\Tilde{r}_t$ poses a critical challenge, which will be further elaborated in the section 2.3.
-Nevertheless, we assume a factor model for $\Tilde{r}_t$ parallel to name space:
+Importantly, $\Tilde{r}_t$ does not necessarily correspond to direct financial quantity, as $\mathcal{I}_{(k),t}$ and $\mathcal{I}_{(k), t-1}$ may differ -- meaning the stock occupying rank $k$ can change between days.
+To realize $\Tilde{r}_t$ in practice, we develop an intra-day rebalancing strategy, detailed in Appendix \ref{section: intraday_rebalancing}.